MarcoRob97/Python-Projects/ChatBot Analysis[Unanswered Chats]/ReadMe.md

 ### Interactive Dashboard:
 - Designed an interactive Excel dashboard for stakeholders and management.
 - Incorporated filters for different timeframes to dynamically analyze chat data.
+  ` the Data waw changed for Showing and Security Purposes `
 ![Dashboard Screenshot](dashboard_screenshot.png)

 ## Impact: